gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 ## How to configure a Gaffer instance

-To configure a Gaffer instance you must first set up the files and directories needed for your instance.

-As it stands there are a couple of different ways to run a Gaffer project this example will use a logical structure that suites a stand alone deployment e.g. docker consisting of the following file structure:
+There are various configuration files for Gaffer, this page gives an overview of the commonly used files and how to tweak them for your project needs.

+Here is an example file structure which suites a stand alone deployment using
+docker:

 !!! example "Example Gaffer project structure"